 Why Motorcycle Accidents Require Experienced Legal Representation

-Insurance companies and defense attorneys frequently underestimate motorcycle accident injuries or blame riders for accidents caused by other drivers’ negligence.
+Motorcycle accident cases differ in important ways from car accident claims.
+Riders face challenges that some general personal injury attorneys may not fully address.
+Insurance companies and defense attorneys may underestimate motorcycle accident injuries or blame riders for accidents, even though many motorcycle accidents are caused by someone else’s negligence.
 Motorcyclists lack the protective shell that surrounds car occupants, making even low-speed collisions potentially catastrophic.
 The bias against riders—rooted in outdated stereotypes—can influence how insurance adjusters and juries perceive your case.

 What Causes Motorcycle Accidents in New Jersey